tnir/gitaly/REVIEWING.md

 going on.

-After you have read the diff of your MR in the GitLab UI, take a moment to think what the title of your MR should be, and update the MR title if needed.
+After you have read the diff of your MR in the GitLab UI, take a moment to consider what the title of your MR should be, and update the MR title if needed.

 Imagine your title appearing as a [CHANGELOG](CHANGELOG.md) entry.
 Will your title give a good indication of what changed?